Olcina/MultiPerspectiveDASHPlayer/CONTRIBUTING.md

 - add some "ready to use" test videos Solved in (f34864c)
 - adjust the videos as they are added to the main player.
 If there is only one video it should fit the hole area.
 If there's 2 the should fit side by side and so on until fill the 4 maximun perspectives.
 Solved in (7c67d75)
 - add a service worker to fetch js files, css files, images Solved in (4f9364a)
+- ensure synchronization between the videos.
+Solved in(52d2033)
+- Mute/Unmute icon changes dynamically.
+Solved in (0a9f961)
+- function to mute the videos individually.
+Solved in (0a9f961)